nathanaelchiang/learn-security-examples/infodisclosure/infodisclosure.md

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
 2. Briefly explain how a malicious attacker can exploit them.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+1. ```const user = await User.findOne({ username: username as string }).exec();``` This line of code is insecure because it is vulnerable to NosQL inection.
+It passes the user input from req.query directly into the MongoDB query without validation or sanitization.
+2. This can lead to an information disclosure attack because an attack query can inject a query that tells MongoDB to return any user whose username is not equal to an empty string which may disclose the usernames in the database.
+This causes the server to disclose sensitive user information without proper authentication.
+3. The secure.ts does type checking to make sure that username is a string and not a complex object such as a query.
+We also use input sanitization to remove non-alphanumeric characters to help guard against potential injections.
+The try-catch block also handles errors gracefully to help avoid leaking internal server info.